 1. Narrative Proposal

-What pressing US issue does the film address and how does the project relate to the themes in Pare Lorentz's work?
+- What pressing issue does the film address and how does the project relate to the themes in work?

-Are there challenges that this particular documentary presents and how you plan to address them?
+- Are there challenges that this particular project presents and how you plan to address them?

 Save the budget as a single pdf document with the name ProjectTitle_Budget.pdf.
 You will need to upload this document to the online application.